-Police officers often set up DWI roadblocks this time of year, as Labor Day Weekend is considered a high drinking-and-driving holiday.
+Sobriety checkpoints are one method law enforcement uses to combat drunk driving.
+Police officers often set up DWI roadblocks this time of year, as holiday weekends and vacation season are considered high drinking-and-driving periods.
 If you have encountered, or anticipate encountering, a DWI checkpoint in North Carolina, you may be curious about your rights at sobriety roadblocks.

-First, you have a limited right to avoid a checkpoint if you approach one.
+Do not try to avoid a checkpoint if you approach one.
+Even if you are innocent of drunk driving, do not try to duck the sobriety checkpoint.
 If you turn around, law enforcement can follow you, and if you commit a traffic violation, officers may detain you.
 Most DWI checkpoints have several chase cars specifically for this purpose.

 Your Legal Rights at a Checkpoint

-Next, when you reach the checkpoint, you must produce certain documents, such as a drivers’ license and proof of insurance.
+When you reach the checkpoint, you must produce certain documents, such as a driver’s license and registration.
 However, you have a right not to interact with law enforcement officers.
 You are not even required to roll down your window.